acycliq/pciSeq/README.md

     'fovs_down':
         Number of fovs along the y-axis (covering the full length of the y-side of the image) (int) 'spots_full':
-        the full path to the csv with all the spots.
+        the path to the csv with all the spots.
 Headers should be  'Gene', 'x' and 'y' 'cellmap_full':
-        the full path to the label_image of the dapi
+        the path to the label_image of the dapi
 ```